theseanco/awesome-synthdefs/README.md

 7. Add your username to the list of contributors in `contributors.md`
 8. Open a pull request and get your SynthDefs in here.
 The more the merrier.

-I've made an `Example_user` folder that demonstrates this with one SynthDef and examples
+I've made an `Example_user` folder that demonstrates this with one SynthDef and examples.

+If you don't have a GitHub account or aren't familiar with the process but have something to contribute, find me on @theseanco on social media, or e-mail theseancotterill atsign live period com and i'll give you a hand!

 This format is pretty flexible, so don't feel bound to it.
 Equally don't feel bound to just adding SynthDefs, add bits of synthesis, cool functions, one-liners etc etc. Really the goal is to build a library of practices that SuperCollider folks are using, with the hope that we can learn from each other.